febos/SQUARNA/src/SQUARNA/README.md

         are ignored. inputformat should be a subset of qtrfx letters in any order, with q being mandatory.
 All "x" lines will be ignored.

-    rb={rsd} / rankby={rsd} [DEFAULT: rb=s]
+    rb={rsd} / rankby={rsd} [DEFAULT: rb=r]

         How to rank the predicted structures. rankby should be a subset of letters r, s, and d in any order (r / s / rs / rd / sd / rsd).
         If both r and s are present, the structures will be ranked according to the total_score = structure_score * reactivity_score.
-If only r is present, the structures will be ranked by the reactivity_score, and if only s is present, the structures will be ranked by the structure_score.
+If only r is present, the structures will be ranked by the reactivity_score first, and if only s is present, the structures will be ranked by the structure_score first.
 Independently, if d is present, the mutually divergent structures will be put first.

     fl=INT / freqlim=INT [DEFAULT: fl=0.35]